 I Work With Yoga Teachers And Dedicated Yoga Students...

-One: New yoga teachers have little to no guidance in their first few years of teaching.
+One: You are a new yoga teachers needing guidance in your first few years of teaching.

 When I was studying for my masters degree in Somatic Psychotherapy I was required to do a seven hundred hour internship at minimum, along with twice weekly supervision meetings.
 I have always been impressed by the many layers of guidance the world of psychology offers its new therapists.
 In fact, I believe that process of going to therapy yourself, practicing the facilitation of therapy and then talking about that symbiosis with a trusted and seasoned colleague/mentor made me the therapist I am today.
 Perhaps even more so than any of the theories I learned and read.
 Think of it as being hand held a little bit, but not too tightly as you wade out into the sea of your yoga teaching profession, rather than being thrown to fend for yourself in the white capped ocean.
 Imagine if yoga teachers were able to experience a similar process--where their practice, their teaching and their process could be discussed, shared, guided and sanctified.
 That this process is not separate from the hard skill building of teaching skills.

 In some cases all those layers I mentioned above feel like tedious hoops and ladders, but they actually support the integrity in the field.
 Why do we not have this manner of supervision in the yoga industry?
 I ask.
 This is my attempt at raising the bar of the yoga industry.
-Somatic Mentorship offers experienced yoga teachers to have professional supervision as an additional layer of accountability and integrity in their career.
-If you have a lot on your pate.
-If you want to generate creative ideas for your business.
-If you want eyes and ears for help manifesting your dreams.
-If you are overwhelmed, feel isolated and want support for the support you offer others.
-If you are a teacher, facilator or studio owner and need consultation.
+Somatic Therapeutic Mentorship offers experienced yoga teachers professional supervision as an additional layer of accountability and integrity in their career.
+You have a lot on your plate.
+You want to generate creative ideas for your business.
+You want eyes and ears for help manifesting your dreams.
+You are sometimes overwhelmed, feel isolated and want support for the support you offer others.
+You are a teacher, facilitator or studio owner and need consultation.